 Pennsylvania Workers’ Compensation: Claims, Benefits & Deadlines

-What workers’ comp can cover
+What workers’ compensation can cover

 - Medical treatment related to the accepted work injury

-- Specific loss/disfigurement benefits in qualifying cases
+- Specific loss and disfigurement benefits in qualifying cases

-- Fatal claim benefits for eligible dependents
+- Fatal claim benefits for surviving dependents

-How we help (and where most cases go wrong)
+How we help and where most cases go wrong

-Deadlines you can’t miss
+Deadlines you cannot miss

 Common Types of Workplace Accidents

-Top 10 Types of Workplace Accidents
+Top Types of Workplace Accidents

 Safety Laws and Enforcement